EU tells Slovenia to move swiftly on privatisation

 | BRUSSELS/LJUBLJANA

-BRUSSELS/LJUBLJANA The European Commission told Slovenia on Wednesday it should prepare swiftly for the planned sale of state assets as part of efforts to avoid needing international financial aid.
+BRUSSELS/LJUBLJANA The European Commission told Slovenia on Wednesday it should swiftly prepare for the planned sale of state assets as part of the euro zone country's efforts to avoid needing international financial aid.

 Slovenia is pushing ahead with large-scale privatisation plans, the clean-up of its indebted banking sector and other structural reforms to fend off the risk of becoming the next euro zone country requiring a bailout.

-The EU's Economic and Monetary Affairs Commissioner Olli Rehn said full implementation of a reform programme drafted by Prime Minister Alenka Bratusek's two-month-old government should be enough to avoid Slovenia needing external financial help.
+The EU's Economic and Monetary Affairs Commissioner Olli Rehn said full implementation of a reform programme drafted by Prime Minister Alenka Bratusek two-months old government should be enough to avoid Slovenia needing external financial help.

-"Once fully implemented, this reform strategy, as spelled out in the reform programme in the letter I've received from minister Cufer, should lead to a sustainable correction of imbalances and to improvement of market sentiment," Rehn said after the Commission unveiled reports on the EU member states.
+"Once fully implemented, this reform strategy as spelled out in the reform programme in the letter I've received from (Slovenia's finance) minister (Uros) Cufer should lead to a sustainable correction of imbalances and to improvement of market sentiment," Rehn said after the Commission unveiled reports on the EU member states.

 It added Slovenia should further reduce the public sector wage bill and social transfers and adopt and implement new structural measures to correct the excessive deficit by 2015.